Explore Peru's Andean Paradise

 Specialties: Trout, alpaca steak.

-Activities: Explore the Inca agricultural terraces at Moray and the salt evaporation ponds at Maras.
+Activities: Explore Inca terraces at Moray, salt ponds at Maras.

 Kuelap Fortress

-Activities: Visit the ancient cloud forest fortress of the Chachapoyas culture.
+Activities: Visit ancient cloud forest fortress of Chachapoyas.

 Accommodation: Hotels in Chachapoyas.